annieeng17/makeup/README.md

 - highlighter: upper cheek, contour: cheek color, a little bit darker

-- should make a gradient/transparency color scale for each facial feature for better user experience and style
+- should make a gradient/transparency color scale for each facial feature for better user experience and style.
+Extra after MVP

 ## Bugs to fix